-Interactive Investor also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.See iii's platforms
+Interactive Investor also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See ii's platforms

 With Interactive Investor, the minimum and maximum trade requirements vary depending on the trader and the instrument.

-Finally, we’ve listed some of the popular funding methods that Interactive Investor offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Interactive Investor offers its traders below.

-Interactive Investor support a wide range of languages including English, Arabic, Deutsch, Hungarian, Polski, Chinese and Japanese.
+Interactive Investor support a wide range of languages including English, Arabic, German, Hungarian, Polish, Chinese and Japanese.

-Interactive Investor have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+Interactive Investor has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 You’ll also need to answer a few basic compliance questions to confirm how much trading experience you have, so it’s best to put aside at least 10 minutes or so to complete the account opening process.